Skip to main content

 IamOrganizationA top-level tenant or workspace.
 Groups and users are linked to an organization via organization_id and filter parameters.

-IamPermissionA specific action type (read, write, comment, create, edit, delete) scoped to one or more resource types and optional resource IDs.
+IamPermissionA specific action type scoped to one or more resource types and optional resource IDs.
+Targets live on scopes (IamPermissionScope[]).
+See Permission types for valid type values.

 IamCredentialsThe authenticated connection making the request.
-Returned by GET /unified/iam/me — includes auth type, granted scopes, effective permissions, and last-used timestamp.
+Returned by GET /unified/iam/me.
+Includes a name, auth type, granted scopes, effective permissions, last-used timestamp, and a user reference when the credential corresponds to a known principal.

 Permission and scope model